content-left-bg.png

 Chappy Newsletter

-I send out a supporter's newsletter each term giving an update on what is happening in the chaplaincy service here at Ferny.
+We send out a supporter's newsletter each term giving an update on what is happening in the chaplaincy service here at Ferny.
 This is a great way to keep informed about the chaplaincy service and if ways to get involved.
-If you would like to be added to this mailing list, please shoot me an email.
+If you would like to be added to this mailing list, please send us an email.

 Contact information